The School of Health Studies graduate programs include the following majors and concentrations:

 4.Two Letters of Recommendation (Please see instructions in WebAdMIT portal on how to upload recommendation letters)

-Note: The curriculum vitae and letters of recommendation are not needed for those applying only for the graduate certificate in Faith and Health or Sport Nutrition and Dietary Supplementation.
+Note: The curriculum vitae and letters of recommendation are not needed for those applying only for the graduate certificate in Sport Nutrition and Dietary Supplementation.

 5. Personal Statement (upload to the WebaAdMIT portal)